- Degree Overview

 To be considered for admissions, all application materials must be recieved by the deadline.
 Please see the Application Instructions.

 Application Review & Selection Process

-Completed applications received by the application deadline are reviewed in early January by the Admissions Committee, consisting of the core faculty.
+Completed applications received by the application deadline are reviewed in December or early January by the Admissions Committee, consisting of the core faculty.
 After the folders are reviewed individually by each faculty member, a meeting is scheduled in which an initial pool of 15 to 20 candidates is selected.
 Candidate selections are made using the following criteria: research experience, GPA, strength of undergraduate education, GRE scores, and letters of recommendation.
 The compatibility of student interests with those of the faculty and the program emphasis (i.e., severe mental illness and health psychology) is also considered.